varnishcache/varnish-cache/doc/sphinx/users-guide/vcl-syntax.rst

 Note that VCL doesn't contain any loops or jump statements.

-This document gives an outline of the most important parts of the syntax.
+This section provides an outline of the more important parts of the syntax.
 For a full documentation of VCL syntax please see :ref:`reference-vcl` in the reference.